-Limited edition Keeley PAISLEY COMPRESSOR!
+Limited edition Keeley PAISLEY GC-2 COMPRESSOR LIMITING AMPLIFIER!

 The Keeley Compressor GC-2 Paisley Compressor provides true high-fidelity compression and limiting.